Credits & Thanks

 About the Sitemap Module

-The Sitemap module provides an HTML sitemap that gives visitors an overview of your website.
+The Drupal Sitemap module provides an HTML sitemap that gives visitors an overview of your website.
 It also displays RSS feeds for blogs and categories.

 The Sitemap module makes it easier for visitors to find content and that improves SEO.
 This helpful page can increase visitor time on site and reduce bounce rate.